ayoayco/McFly/README.md

 ## How it works (for the nerds)

 It is primarily a runtime middleware for [Nitro](https://nitro.build).
 Every time a page is requested, the McFly middleware intercepts and assembles the view for the requestor.
 McFly does this with the assets it knows about which are mostly: pages, components, public assets.
+Additionally, Nitro is also capable of generating static assets on build time.

+These patterns are commonly referred to as Server-Side Rendering and Static Site Generation (SSR & SSG).

 The idea is to have a plugin system which allows for the core functionality to only "lean" on web platform features.
 Anything not yet a standard is implemented as a plugin which will be easily "swapped" away when the platform catches up.